 There are plenty of protective mouth guards on the market and this is one of them.
 The material that Sisu uses in their mouth guards is 50% stronger than other conventional mouth guards (source: Sisu).

 You just get the added benefits of a custom fit to your teeth and excellent talking abilities.

-Overall it’s hard to wrong with the Sisu Max mouth guard for hockey.
-Yes you’ll pay a bit more, but the added benefits it provides is definitely worth it.
+Overall it’s hard to go wrong with the Sisu Max mouth guard for hockey.
+Yes, you’ll pay a bit more, but the added benefits it provides are definitely worth it.

 Shock Doctor Pro Mouth Guard

 - Not as protective as other mouthguards on the list

 This is one of my favorite mouth guards for hockey if you’re running on a budget, but still want a nice guard for hockey.
 This one doesn’t feature the same quality as most of the mouth guards on this list, but it is something to protect the teeth and the brain from concussion.